subhendu01/REST-API-Django/README.md

 ##### To start a django project
    1. _django-admin startproject REST_API_Django_
-##### If you have created a folder and don't want a extra folder while creating a project you can type:
+##### If you have created a folder and don't want an extra folder while creating a project you can type:
    2.  _django-admin startproject REST_API_Django ._